NOAA-GFDL/MDTF-diagnostics/doc/sphinx/ref_cli.rst

 --environment-manager <environment_manager>   | Method the package should use to manage third-party code dependencies of diagnostics. <*environment_manager*> is case-insensitive, and spaces and underscores are ignored.
    |
+   | This is a "plug-in setting": Different choices of <*environment_manager*> may define additional command-line options, which will be documented below the entry for ``--environment-manager`` in the CLI help (run :console:`% mdtf --site <site_name> --environment-manager <environment_manager> --help`).
+See the :doc:`ref_runtime_mgrs` and site-specific documentation a list of available values for <*environment_manager*>, and the command-line options that are specific to each value.
+   |
    | Default value is ``"Conda"``, which uses third-party dependencies installed via the `conda <https://docs.conda.io/en/latest/>`__ package manager.
 This assumes you have installed these dependencies beforehand, by following the recommended :ref:`installation instructions<ref-conda-install>`.
-   |
-   | See the :doc:`ref_runtime_mgrs` for documentation on other available options, and the settings that are specific to each.

    .. note::
       The values used for this option and its settings must be compatible with how the package was set up during :doc:`installation<start_install>`.
 Missing code dependencies are not installed at runtime; instead any POD with missing dependencies raises an error and is not run.